blog / Entrepreneurship

 Pro-tip #5 for entrepreneurs: As a founder, you need to be spending a lot of your time thinking carefully about who’s on the team, especially in the early days.
 Hire people who are extremely ambitious externally but inwardly they should be humble, modest people that everybody wants to work with.

-The complete webinar on How to Build Your First $1 Billion Unicorn is now available for viewing.
+The complete webinar on Scaling a Business: How to Build a Unicorn is now available for viewing.

 Wharton Business School has collaborated with Emeritus to offer a portfolio of high-impact programs for working professionals.
 If you are interested in the entrepreneurial world and wondering how to build a unicorn startup, then these programs are perfect for you: Scaling a Business and Entrepreneurship Acceleration Program.